-This study examined 64 school shooters who committed multivictim attacks in the United States during the years 1966 through 2015.
-Results include demographic analysis of age, venues of attack, racial/ethnic identity, magnitude of attacks, and frequency of perpetrator suicide.
-Data is provided for the sample as a whole, as well as for different time periods to highlight trends over time.
-Notable results include numerous changes in post-Columbine attacks, including greater age range of perpetrators, more perpetrators who are not white males, increased fatalities, and increased suicide rates.
+This article details a study examining 64 school shooters who committed multi-victim attacks in the United States from 1966 through 2015.
+Results include demographic analysis of ages, venues of the attack, racial/ethnic identity of the attackers, magnitude of attacks, and frequency of perpetrator suicide.
+Data is provided for the sample as a whole, as well as for different time periods, to highlight trends over time.
+Notable results include numerous changes in post-Columbine attacks, including a greater age range of perpetrators, more perpetrators who are not white males, increased fatalities, and increased suicide rates.